 Shareowner notice of the intent to use proxy access must be delivered to the Corporate Secretary at 55 Glenlake Parkway, N.E., Atlanta, Georgia 30328 not later than the close of business on the 120th day, nor earlier than the 6:00 p.m.
-Eastern Time on the 150th day, prior to the first anniversary of the date the definitive proxy statement was first released to shareowners in connection with the preceding year's annual meeting of shareowners; provided, however, that in the event the annual meeting is more than 30 days before or after the anniversary of the preceding year's annual meeting, or if no annual meeting was held in the preceding year, to be timely, the notice must be so delivered not earlier than the close of business on the 150th day prior to such annual meeting, or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+Eastern Time on the 150th day, prior to the first anniversary of the date the definitive proxy statement was first released to shareowners in connection with the preceding year's annual meeting of shareowners; provided, however, that in the event the annual meeting is more than 30 days before or after the anniversary of the preceding year's annual meeting, or if no annual meeting was held in the preceding year, to be timely, the notice must be so delivered not earlier than the close of business on the 150th day prior to such annual meeting, and not later than the close of business on the later of the 120th day prior to such annual meeting, or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
 Therefore, any notice of the intent to use proxy access must be delivered to our Corporate Secretary no later than 6:00 p.m.
 Eastern Time on November 18, 2024 and no earlier than 6:00 p.m.
 Eastern Time on October 19, 2024.
-However, if the date of our 2025 Annual Meeting, a shareowner notice will be timely if it is delivered to our Corporate Secretary by the later of (a) the close of business on the 120th day prior to the date of the 2025 Annual Meeting and (b) the 10th day following the day on which we first make a public announcement of the date of the 2025 Annual Meeting.
-As our Bylaws make clear, simply submitting a nomination does not guarantee its inclusion.
+However, if the date of our 2025 Annual Meeting occurs more than 30 days before or 30 days after May 2, 2025, the anniversary of the 2024 Annual Meeting, a shareowner notice will be timely if it is delivered to our Corporate Secretary by the later of (a) the close of business on the 120th day prior to the date of the 2025 Annual Meeting and (b) the 10th day following the day on which we first make a public announcement of the date of the 2025 Annual Meeting.
+As our Bylaws make clear, simply submitting a nomination does not quarantee its inclusion.